da-luce/ece4760_final_project/am2589_dcl252_mpm297/index.md

 \text{Distance} \approx \frac{t \cdot c}{2}
 $$

 where $t$ is the time it takes for a photon to travel to the object and back (time-of-flight), and $c$ is the speed of light.

 Of course, environmental factors can interfere with ToF measurements - aside from light scattering, ambient light sources can emit additional photons that can often interfere with the sensor’s ability to detect surrounding objects.
 This may explain the phenomenon observed where weaker signals were derived from objects farther away from the sensor.
 In other words, farther objects increase the chances of environmental interference.
 Interestingly, the properties of the objects which reflect the emitted IR radiation can also have a significant impact on the quality of ToF measurements.
 Shiny surfaces, including metals and glass, are often great reflectors of IR radiation.
 These objects may be easier to detect utilizing the ToF sensor compared to objects that absorb IR radiation, such as objects with dark surfaces.

 Finally, the ToF sensor characteristics include physical phenomena crucial for achieving accurate distance measurements.
 The sensor employs the use of SPADs - Single Photon Avalanche Diodes - to detect reflected light.
 This type of photodiode is exceedingly useful for detecting photons.
 When a photon enters the depletion region of the diode, a photogenerated carrier is created.
-And the strong electric field caused by the reverse-biased diode ensures that the carrier leads to an avalanche of additional carriers via a process called impact ionization - photogenerated carriers get accelerated by the electric field and collide with other bounded carriers, freeing them and creating an avalanche effect (Cova et al.).
+And the strong electric field caused by the reverse-biased diode ensures that the carrier leads to an avalanche of additional carriers via a process called impact ionization - photogenerated carriers get accelerated by the electric field and collide with other bounded carriers, freeing them and creating an avalanche effect [@cova_apd].
 This avalanche effect allows for amplification of the signal caused by the reflected photon.
 Below is a diagram illustrating this effect.
-Note that SPADs operate above the breakdown voltage in the Geiger regime, allowing for the aforementioned "avalanche" (Charbon):
+Note that SPADs operate above the breakdown voltage in the Geiger regime, allowing for the aforementioned "avalanche" [@charbon_spad] :

 <p align="center">
   <a href="https://www.sto.nato.int/publications/STO%20Meeting%20Proceedings/STO-MP-IST-SET-198/MP-IST-SET-198-C1-03.pdf">